 After researching a bit more, I discovered that Highway 89 would take us to the east entrance of Zion National Park.
 We could drive through Zion on the way home.
 It was one of the most beautiful drives I’ve ever taken.
-There were plenty of fun places to stop like this European bakery.
-If you have the time, definitely take this route between Bryce and Zion.
+There were plenty of fun places to stop, such as this European bakery.
+Definitely take this route between Bryce and Zion if you have the time.

-Ruby’s has about 10 tee pees and they easily accommodate up to 8 people.
+Ruby’s has about 10 teepees, and they easily accommodate up to 8 people.
 They are huge!
-They are also rain proof as we spent one rainy night completely dry.
-Ruby’s also offers cabins, tent and RV sites.
-But really, you need to try the tee pees.
+They are also rainproof as we spent one rainy night completely dry.
+Ruby’s also offers cabins, tents, and RV sites.
+But really, you need to try the teepees.
 They were so fun!
 Ruby’s also has a hotel for those of you who aren’t campers.

-At the recommendation of a park ranger, we “hiked” the Rim Trail backwards.
+At the recommendation of a park ranger, we “hiked” the Rim Trail backward.
 We took the bus up to Fairyland Point and worked our way down to Sunrise Point.
 This part of the trail is about a mile and very easy.
-There is are a few places where it’s uphill but it’s not steep.
+There are a few places where it’s uphill, but it’s not steep.
 It’s just an incline.
-We spanned in ages from 5 to over 60 and we all did just fine.
-The trail does continue on for a total of just under 5 miles but we stopped and ate our picnic lunch at Sunrise Point.
+Our little group spanned ages from 5 to over 60, and we all did just fine.
+The trail does continue for a total of just under 5 miles, but we stopped and ate our picnic lunch at Sunrise Point.

 The views from the rim are stunning.
 All those rock formations at the bottom of the canyon are called hoodoos and you can also hike down among them.
 We didn’t have enough water or the right gear to do that hike.
-It’s an easy hike but you do have to climb down and then back up.
+It’s an easy hike, but you have to climb down and then back up.
 I definitely want to go back and hike among the hoodoos, though.